Basement Toilet

 Do You Need a Special Toilet for the Basement?

 Basements are usually below your home’s sewer line.
 This means adding a bathroom has its inherent challenges that macerating toilets can address.
 A regular toilet won’t do in this situation - this kind of system is designed to add a bathroom 9 or 15 feet below the sewer line.
-More importantly, upflush toilets work against gravity; their macerating pumps grind waste and pump it upwards.
+More importantly, upflush toilets work against gravity; their macerating pumps grind waste and pump it upwards into a septic tank or sewage system, efficiently handling both human waste and toilet paper by transforming them into a slurry.

 It’s convenient to install the upflush system that can be a complete set with a toilet tank, toilet bowl, and macerating pump, which can be bought separately and put in the basement or any location with access to electricity and water supply.